-During this season of Shavuot or Pentecost (whichever you prefer), reflect on God’s Word.
-Reflect on the first Shavuot when God revealed Himself to the Israelites on Mount Sinai.
-And then, the Shavuot centuries later, when the Spirit of God equipped 120 disciples of Yeshua to speak the Gospel to the nations of the earth.
+Reflect on what the Jewish people consider to be the very first Shavuot – when God revealed Himself to the Israelites on Mount Sinai.
+And then, read about the Shavuot that came centuries later.
+Reflect on the Spirit of God who equipped 120 disciples of Yeshua to speak the Gospel to the nations of the earth.

 “It shall come to pass in the last days, says God, that I will pour out of My Spirit on all flesh; Your sons and your daughters shall prophesy, your young men shall see visions, your old men shall dream dreams” (Joel 2:28; Acts 2:17).